 Initiatives by PRO

-A PRO is a company which ensures that all plastic producers, importers and brand owners (PIBO) meet the Extended Producer Responsibility (EPR) targets.
+A PRO is a company that ensures that all plastic producers, importers, and brand owners (PIBO) meet the Extended Producer Responsibility (EPR) targets.
 On behalf of PIBO the PROs collect and process the waste